 iSmartAlarm’s Response to the Disclosed Vulnerabilities of their System

-iSmartAlarm has not addressed yet the specific issues but promised to improve their firmware to protect the system from hacking incidents.
+iSmartAlarm has not addressed the specific issues but promised to improve their firmware to protect the system from hacking incidents.
 If you are a user of the security system, you are advised check for updates regularly and take off any stickers containing information about your devices.

-How Vivint’s Security System Was Hacked
+How Vivint Camera Was Hacked

 Cybersecurity researcher Logan Lamb discovered early 2014 a security flaw from Vivint by using a friend’s 2GIG Go!Control panel.
-Using a SDR (software-defined radio) device, he was able to bypass the system by suppressing the alarm at his own will.
+Using a SDR (software-defined radio) device, he was able to bypass the system by suppressing the alarm at will.

 Exploiting Vivint’s Security System with Command Playback